 Mission & History

-Now in its fifth full concert season, the Austin Baroque Orchestra & Chorus is a Central Texas-based ensemble that presents historically informed performances of music from the seventeenth and eighteenth centuries using replicas of instruments from the 16th, 17th, 18th, and early 19th centuries.
+Embarking upon its seventh full concert season, the Austin Baroque Orchestra & Chorus is a Central Texas-based ensemble that presents historically informed performances of music from the seventeenth and eighteenth centuries using replicas of instruments from the 16th, 17th, 18th, and early 19th centuries.

-With programming that is both innovative and carefully researched by the artistic director, the ensemble’s mission is to promote early music in Central Texas, particularly in Austin and San Antonio.
+Through innovative and carefully curated programming, the ensemble’s mission is to promote early music in Central Texas, particularly in Austin and San Antonio.
 Each season features a series of five diverse concerts of orchestral, choral-orchestral, and chamber works.
-Our diverse programs consist of a varied repertoire, from a cappella Renaissance motets to large-scale Baroque cantatas, and from Classic-era chamber music to larger orchestral works such as symphonies and concerti.
+These programs consist of a varied repertoire, from a cappella Renaissance motets to large-scale Baroque cantatas, and from Classic-era chamber music to larger orchestral works such as symphonies and concerti.
 A particular specialization for the ensemble is the music of colonial Latin America.
 Preceding each concert is an informal and informative talk about the music led by founder and artistic director, Billy Traylor.